Into the Woods

 Nature Through the Eyes of Children

 On the back of each photo, I placed texts based on the children’s descriptions of their forest experience.
-As visitors climbed the tower, they read these texts and were invited to look at the landscape differently, through the eyes of children, and rediscover their own imagination.
+As visitors climbed the tower, they read these texts and were invited to look at the landscape differently, through the eyes of children, and to rediscover their own imagination.

-How did this forest affect them?
+How would this forest affect them?

 For the first time, I made high-quality prints of these images.
 They are now available in my webshop.
 I hope they still evoke the same sense of wonder when they hang on someone’s wall.